aleen42/PersonalWiki/git/model/model.md

 This step may well lead to a merge conflict (probably even, since we have changed the version number).
 If so, fix it and commit.

-Now we are really done and the release branch may be removed, since we don’t need it anymore:
+Now we are really done and the release branch may be removed, since we don't need it anymore:

 ```bash
 git branch -d release-1.2